 Students enrolled at the University can be classified as resident, non-resident, or foreign.
 All students attending Texas Southern University who are non-residents of this state will be charged additional tuition in accordance with state law.
-The burden of registering under proper residence status is the responsibility of the student.
+The burden of registering under proper resident status is the responsibility of the student.
 Non-residents are persons residing in the state of Texas less than twelve (12) months immediately preceding their initial registration.

-A request for a change of residency for tuition purposes should be made as soon as the student has met the requirements for residency change, but no later than the fourth class day for a summer session or the 12th class day for a fall or spring semester.
+A request for a change of resident status for tuition purposes should be made as soon as the student has met the requirements for residency change, but no later than the 4th class day for a summer session or the 12th class day for a fall or spring semester.
 Changes made after the fourth/twelfth class day will apply only for future semesters.
-All required documents must accompany the Residency Application form which is available in the Office of the Registrar, second floor, Bell Building.
+All required documents must accompany the Residency Application form, which is available in the Office of the Registrar on the second floor of Bell Hall.

-The determination of residency classification for tuition purposes is governed by statutes enacted by Texas Legislature and by rules and regulations promulgated by the Texas Higher Education Coordinating Board.
+The determination of resident classification for tuition purposes is governed by statutes enacted by the Texas Legislature and by rules and regulations promulgated by the Texas Higher Education Coordinating Board.
 These regulations may be reviewed in the Robert J. Terry University Library in the Reserved Area.